TEAMuP-dev/pyharp/README.md

 4. **Load `http://localhost:7860` in HARP** as a custom path, exactly as you would an app running locally.

-The tunnel is what keeps the endpoint reachable; closing it disconnects HARP.
+The tunnel is what keeps the endpoint reachable.
+Closing it disconnects it from HARP.

 If you would rather expose the app directly instead of tunnelling, launch it with `server_name="0.0.0.0"` (the API equivalent of Gradio's `--listen` flag) and use the machine's hostname in HARP.
 Be aware that this makes the app reachable by anyone who can route to that host and port, with no authentication, so restrict it with a firewall or pass `auth=("<USER>", "<PASSWORD>")` to `launch()`.
 Alternatively, `share=True` publishes a temporary public `gradio.live` URL that requires no network configuration at all, though it expires after 72 hours.

 ## Accessing Within HARP
-However a PyHARP app is hosted, it is loaded in HARP as a custom path:
+However a PyHARP app is hosted, it can be loaded in HARP as a custom path:

 - **Running locally**, use the local or forwarded URL printed on startup ([see above](#examples)), _e.g._ `http://localhost:7860` or `https://<RANDOM_ID>.gradio.live/`.
 - **Hosted on a Space**, use `https://huggingface.co/spaces/<USERNAME>/<SPACE_NAME>`, or just the shorthand `<USERNAME>/<SPACE_NAME>`.
 The Gradio and Docker Space options produce identical UIs and functionality.